The Québec maritime Blog

 7 Good Reasons to Visit Percé

-A very popular vacation destination for over a century, highly appreciated by artists and boasting a rich and fascinating history, Percé is a must-see in Gaspésie.
-Here are seven good reasons to visit this area and marvel at the beautiful scenery.
+A very popular vacation destination for over a century, highly appreciated by artists and boasting a rich and fascinating history (you can even go on a historical audio-guided walking tour of the village), Percé is a must-see in Gaspésie.
+Here are seven good reasons to visit this area and marvel at its beautiful scenery.

 1. Admire Percé Rock

-Where can you find the most accessible northern gannet colony in the world?
+Where can you find the most accessible northern gannet colony in the world and the largest in North America?
 On Bonaventure Island, off Percé!
-Visit the island to encounter these birds or go on a cruise to observe them in flight and nesting in the island’s high cliffs.
-Whether you’re on land or at sea, don’t forget your camera so you can take advantage of being so close to these majestic birds to take amazing pictures!
+Go on a cruise to observe these birds in flight as well as nesting in the island’s high cliffs, then set off to see them up close on the island.
+And don’t forget your camera: you’ll be amazed at the photos you’ll get of these majestic birds!

 3. Find unique souvenirs in studios and art galleries